outsinre/outsinre.github.com/_posts/2015-09-10-lvm-luks-lvm.md

 ## grub2

-1. grub2-install --target=x86_64-efi --efi-directory=/boot --boot-directory=/boot --bootloader-id=grub2 --removable --modules=part\_gpt /dev/sdc
+1. grub2-install --target=x86_64-efi --efi-directory=/boot --boot-directory=/boot --bootloader-id=grub2 --removable --modules=part\_gpt
     - '--bootloader-id=grub2' and '/dev/sdc' (USB stick) might be optional.
-    - '--efi-directory' specifies the mountpoint of the ESP.
+    - '--efi-directory' specifies the mountpoint of the ESP (i.e. the USB sdc1 is mounted at /boot).
 It replaces '--root-directory' which is deprecated.
+    -  No need to append '/dev/sdc' since '--efi-directory=' is enough.
+The 'INSTALL_DEVICE' parameter of 'grub2-install' is mainly for BIOS boot.

     Refer to [EFI boot with GRUB2 on amd64, dual boot with Windows7 x64](https://forums.gentoo.org/viewtopic-p-7011836.html) and [grub2 zh-CN](https://wiki.gentoo.org/wiki/GRUB2/zh-CN).
 2. Kernel and init arguments '/etc/default/grub'